pswhisenhunt/cli_node_plant_app/README.md

 # Node.js Pant Object

 This is a little Command line app I did to help me learn Node.js and practice Prototypal Inheritance.
-It was a good exercise in using high order functions as well.
+It was a good exercise in using higher order functions as well.

 1. Create a plant that is an object.
 2. It starts out a seed.